Minibus and Small Bus Driver's Licence (Class 4B)

 We recommend that you study the following guides:

-To make, modify, cancel or check a knowledge test, you must log in to SAAQclic.
-For more information about creating your Government Authentication Service account and logging in to SAAQclic, .
+This means that if you wish to make, modify, cancel or check an appointment for a knowledge test, you must log in to SAAQclic.
+For more information about creating your Government Authentication Service account, please refer to the section on SAAQclic in our FAQ .

 On the day of the test

-Step 1 – Go to the service outlet with which you scheduled your appointment for the test, and bring:
+Step 1 – Go to the service outlet where you scheduled your appointment for the test and bring:

 Payment options